alexjhetherington/anvil-level-design/README.md

 ## Limitations / Known Issues / Notes on Blender / Hacks / etc

 * Changing grid size does not work during an operation
-* Grid snapping does not work when zoomed out far in orthographic mode (blender bug: https://projects.blender.org/blender/blender/issues/137957)
+* Grid snapping does not work when zoomed out far in orthographic mode (blender bug: https://projects.blender.org/blender/blender/issues/137957).
-* Due to file browser API restrictions, you must hold alt-click to pick an image if it is already selected
+* Due to file browser API restrictions, you must hold alt-click to pick an image if it is already selected.
-* Box selection, lasso selection, circle selection, and individual selection in tweak mode all do respect backface culling.
-This limitation is primarily due to the ways we can override existing operators
+* Box selection, lasso selection, circle selection, and individual selection in tweak mode all do not respect backface culling.
+This limitation is primarily due to the ways we can override existing operators.
 * Blender has built in UV correct: correct face attributes.
 It defaults to off.
-It doesn't work well when extruding faces orthoganally
+It doesn't work well when extruding faces orthoganally.
 * Blender has built in UV correct: correct UV (vertex and edge slide).
 It defaults to on.
 It mostly works well but has a few annoyances (sometimes just doesn't work; base UV is affected by initial move when using the G hotkey).
 It also (guess) causes face data to move in memory, causing crashes when Anvil UV is working.
 UV correct is not exposed via Python, so we disable it by directly accessing blender memory.
 Brittle!
 * The way Anvil figures out which faces to auto UV is edge case city.
-Important cases include: only selected and adjacent faces are re-uved when modified; only selected and *new* faces (understood by face index) are uv-ed when the mesh topology changes.
-Using face-index to determine which faces are new is a bit brittle, but for now it seems to work well.
-It will break with other addons that create faces in complicated ways that re-order faces; there are ways to break free of face-index but it's not a priority right now.
-Only re-uving selected and adjacent faces when modified is a performance optimisation to avoid re-uving every face on mesh modification, and it also covers some other edge cases i.e. a user that enables UV lock to modify one face before disabling it likely does not want that face to be re-uved if they modify elsewhere in the mesh.
-It is therefore difficult to remove the 'selected' constraint. (just comparing raw vertex positions between updates would solve everything, but that's very intimidating!)
+I recently (time of writing) made some large changes.
+Leaving undocumented until it is more stable.
 * You are unable to set addon keymaps for modal internal hotkeys i.e. 'exit walk view.'
 For this reason, Anvil manually adjusts user keymaps when required.
+I aim to do this in a way that does not destroy your existing keymaps.
 * Anvil manages materials for you based on image file names.
 If you rename an image file or rename a material you may run into issues.
+* The way we run initial addon setup is edge case city.
+See comments in code.

 ## Undocumented